Jaber Al-Ahmad Al-Sabah: 2003 US invasion of Iraq

 During the 2003 US invasion of Iraq, and unlike the ruling family of Saudi Arabia, Jaber openly allowed the United States to use Kuwait as a base.

 Personal life and death

 Al-Mubarakiya School first boys scouts (1936–1938) showing Jaber Al-Ahmad Al-Sabah third from the left.

 Al-Sabah had 4 wives in 1997, and about 70 children.

 In September 2001, Jaber suffered from a stroke and went to the United Kingdom for treatment.
 He died on 15 January 2006, aged 79, from the cerebral hemorrhage that he had suffered in 2001 and was succeeded by the Crown Prince Saad Al-Abdullah Al-Salim Al-Sabah.
-The government announced a 40-day period of mourning and closed office for three days.
-Bahrain has declared forty days of mourning; Jordan announced seven days of mourning; Yemen, Egypt, Iraq, Algeria, Oman, Syria, Pakistan, Mauritius and the State of Palestine all declared three days of mourning; India declared one day of mourning.
+The government announced a 40-day period of mourning and closed offices for three days.
+Bahrain declared forty days of mourning; Jordan announced seven days of mourning; Yemen, Egypt, Iraq, Algeria, Oman, Syria, Pakistan, Mauritius and the State of Palestine all declared three days of mourning; India declared one day of mourning.
 He was buried at Sulaibikhat Cemetery alongside his kin.